ejchas/cse15l-lab-reports/lab3.md

   }
 ```

-When the program is run, these methods result in a test failure, making the failure-inducing inputs the `assertArrayEquals()` statements found in each tester method.
-Since this implementation is buggy, I identified an input that did work in its current state by only passing in an array that had a `{ 0 }` array for `testReversed()`, and either one-element arrays or symmetric elements for `testReverseInPlace()`.
+When the program is run, these methods result in a test failure for specific inputs, making the failure-inducing inputs the `assertArrayEquals()` statements found in each tester method.
+Since this implementation is buggy, I could stil identify an input that did allow the tester methods to pass in their current state by only passing in an array that had elements `{ 0 }` for `testReversed()`, and either one-element arrays or symmetric elements for `testReverseInPlace()`.
 What I mean by the latter is that an array can have the elements in an order such as this: `{1, 2, 2, 1}` and this would not induce a tester method failure, since in its current state, the tester method doesn't check for edge cases.
 Here's what happens when I run both the failure-inducing input and non-failure-inducing input tester methods:

 #### Failure-Inducing: